 Our solution to keylogger protection

-At Redite, we recommend our Armored Client data-security toolset to protect against all cyber threats, including keylogging.
+At Redite, we recommend the SentryBay Armored Client data-security toolset to protect against all cyber threats, including keylogging.
 A key element of the Armored Client package is the anti-keylogger defence which stops keyloggers, even at the kernel level - this includes protection against screen capture, encryption of all keypresses, a secure virtual keyboard and scans of your system to detect and protect against any harmful keylogging behaviour.

 Glossary: